arqex/freezer/README.md

 Are you looking for an immutable.js alternative?
 Freezer is made with React.js in mind and it uses real immutable structures.
 It is the perfect store for you application.

-Using freezer you don't need a flux framework, just listen to its `update` events to refresh your UI.
+Using freezer you don't even need a flux framework, just listen to its `update` events to refresh your UI.
 [Goodbye boilerplate code!](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12).

 What makes Freezer special is: